U.S. Relations With Macau

 The United States provides no foreign assistance to Macau.

 Bilateral Economic Relations

-In 2012, the United States accounted for 6.2% of Macau's exports and 5.2% of its imports.
+In 2017, the United States accounted for 6.9% of Macau's exports and 5.5% of its imports.
 U.S. investment has played a leading role in the development of Macau’s gaming and entertainment sector.
-According to the most recent Macau Government statistics, U.S. direct investment in Macau totaled $677.3 million at the end of 2011, although unofficial numbers put the figure between $8 billion and $10 billion.
+As of the end of 2016, the total stock of U.S. foreign direct investment in Macau totaled $23.8 billion.
 There are over 30 U.S. firms doing business in Macau.

 Macau's Membership in International Organizations

 Macau and the United States belong to a number of the same international organizations, including the World Trade Organization; the Egmont Group, an informal international gathering of financial intelligence units; and the Asia/Pacific Group on Money Laundering, a Financial Action Task Force-style regional body.